ataeiamirhosein/NetworkSecurity/README.md

 - Secret_Sharing.ipynb
 - Symmetric.ipynb

+# note
+that currently, the notebook `Symmetric` requires python 3 (and not sagemath)

 #

-Note that currently, the notebook `Symmetric` requires python 3 (and not sagemath)
+for course prof verticale course security polimi